clockworklabs/SpacetimeDB/crates/bench/README.md

 - Targeted, non-generic benchmarks (`benches/special.rs`)
 - Generic over database backends (`benches/generic.rs`)

+See the following sections for how to write these.

 ### Targeted benchmarks
 These are regular [Criterion.rs](https://github.com/bheisler/criterion.rs) benchmarks.
 Nothing fancy, do whatever you like with these.
 Put them in `benches/special.rs`.